 the body’s “cold shock response.” … “What is Cold Water?”
 National Center for Cold Water Safety. http://www.coldwatersafety.org/WhatIsCold.html

 lungs gasp involuntarily … “Stage 1: Cold Shock.”
 National Center for Cold Water Safety. http://www.coldwatersafety.org/ColdShock.html

-“We have to continually be jumping off cliffs and developing our wings on the way down.” … Vonnegut, Kurt.
+Jump off cliffs … Vonnegut, Kurt.
 If This Isn't Nice, What Is?: Advice for the Young.
 New York: Rosetta Books, 2013.

 Hemingway is often mis-quoted as saying … https://www.hemingwaysociety.org/quotation-controversy-writing-and-bleeding